THIS AGREEMENT is made and entered into this

 5. Deposit: Liquidated Damaged for Cancellation

-Licensee agrees to pay to the District, at time of signing, a security deposit of DEPOSIT Dollars ($AMOUNT) in a form acceptable to the Manager.
+Licensee agrees to pay to the District, at time of signing, a security deposit of DEPOSIT Dollars ($AMOUNT) in a form acceptable to the Director of Entertainment.

 Said deposit shall be held by the District, without interest accruing to the Licensee, as a security deposit to secure full performance of Licensee's obligations hereunder (including payment of use fees), reimbursement for damages to the Premises, incidental expenses and liquidated damages as provided hereafter.
 This deposit shall not be considered as a limitation upon the District's damages.